 Let me put it this way: we are all Millennials now.

 The generational shift we have seen unfold over the past decade has been one of historic significance, defined by the macro forces driving change at an extraordinary magnitude and pace.

-These six macro forces continue to accelerate and define the transformations evident in every aspect of life and work:
+These six macro forces have defined the transformations evident in every aspect of life and work:

-The pace of technological advance today is unprecedented.
-Information, computing, communication, transportation, commerce, entertainment, food, medicine, war—in every aspect of life, anything can become obsolete at any time.
-Possibilities appear and disappear swiftly, radically, and often without warning.
+Technology.
+The pace of technological advances is unprecedented, and it’s not just iPhones.
+Computing, communication, transportation, commerce, entertainment, food, medicine, war—in every aspect of life, anything can become obsolete at any time.
+Possibilities appear and disappear just as swiftly.

-In every dimension, the world is becoming more diverse and more integrated.
+Human diversity.
+In every dimension, the world is becoming more multifaceted and more integrated.
 Each generation is more diverse than the last.
-That’s true in terms of geographical point of origin, ethnic heritage, ability/disability, age, language, lifestyle preference, sexual orientation, color, size, and every other way of categorizing people.
-Every single individual, with his or her own combination of background, traits, and characteristics, is his or her own unique diversity story.
+That’s true in terms of geographical point of origin, ethnic heritage, ability & disability, age, language, sexual orientation, color, gender identity, and every other way of categorizing people.
+Every single individual, with their own combination of background, traits, and characteristics, is their own unique diversity story.

-Through social media-based chatting and sharing and gaming we can now be plugged in to an endless stream of content and in continuous dialogue—forever mixing and matching and manipulating from an infinite array of sources to create and then project back out into the world our own ever-changing personal montage of information, knowledge, meaning, and selfhood.
+Online identity.
+Through social media we are now plugged into an endless stream of content and in continuous dialogue—forever mixing and matching and manipulating from an infinite array of sources to create and project into the world our own personal montage of meaning and selfhood.

 In 2020, the dynamics of the workplace are change and uncertainty.
 This has not only been driven by the macro forces described previously, but also by an environment of unpredictable and often wild market fluctuations.
 That scramble has been picking up steam every year since 1993, when we began tracking the current generational shift.